petermp79/coding-challenges/README.md

 This is why many people have quietly given up on their career or dare not switching job for a better position or work environment.
 I know quite a few of them personally.
-Thus, I suggest those who have similar experience as I do is to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure.
+Thus, I suggest those who have similar experience as I do is to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure.

 People of my generation were not trained to do this stupid thing to others.
 In the past, the purpose of an interview